Support our Nonprofit Magazine!

 First, give yourself a weekly challenge.

 Do something to challenge and test your distance from ED or whatever you are currently struggling with.
-Sometimes for me this is as small as cutting five minutes from my workout; regardless, anything counts!
+Sometimes for me, this is as small as cutting five minutes from my workout.
+Anything counts!

 Another way you can become more personally accountable is to journal.

 As often as you can, write down how you are feeling mentally and physically and reflect.
 Try to be as honest as possible.

 Lastly, do not let life get bigger than yourself.

 The truth is the only thing we have to do is love and be kind to ourselves, and the only thing we need to be is who we actually are.

-As we move forward together in learning how to achieve personal accountability, we must remind ourselves why we ultimately want to be accountable.
+As we move forward together in learning how to achieve personal accountability in eating disorder recovery, we must remind ourselves why we ultimately want to be accountable.